ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Verifier:

-: The consumer of attestation evidence that has a root of trust for verification and implements a conveyance protocol, appraises attestation evidence against reference values or policies and makes verification results available to relying parties.
+: The consumer of attestation evidence that has a root of trust for verification (RTV), implements conveyance protocols, appraises attestation evidence against reference values or policies, and makes verification results available to relying parties.

-Others:

-: other content
+Relying Party:

+: The consumer and assessor of verifier or Authentication Checker results for the purpose of improved risk management, operational efficiency, security, privacy (natural or legal person) or safety.
+The verifier and/or authentication checker roles and the relying party role may be tightly integrated.

 # RATS Actors
 RATS Actors may be any entity, such as an user, organization, execution environment, device or service provider, that takes on (implements) one or more RATS Roles and performs RATS Duties and/or RATS Interactions.